0xbenc/bash-zoo/README.md

 ### 5. Follow the On-Screen Instructions

-- Use `J` and `K` to navigate the script selection.
+- Use the arrow keys to navigate the list.
-- Press `H` to toggle selection.
-- Press `L` to confirm and proceed with installation.
+- Press space to select/deselect items; press enter to confirm.
+- The wizard auto-installs a tiny runtime (enquirer) locally if needed.
+- If Node isn’t available, it falls back to the classic hjkl UI.
 - The wizard auto-detects your platform and shows supported scripts only.

 ### 6. Usage After Installation